Nursery - Willow Class.

 What to wear;

-Coats are important to bring each day regardless of the weather when you leave home as the weather is unpredictable.
+Coats are important to bring each day regardless of the weather when you leave home as the weather can be unpredictable.

 At the start and the end of the session it is a legal requirement that there is an adult to adult hand-over.
-At all times the children need to be escorted to and from Nursery by a responsible adult.
+At all times the children need to be escorted to and from Willow Class by a responsible adult.

 The Early Years Foundation Stage Curriculum requires that the school needs to have written permission if your child is to be collected by another adult.
 You will be given a form to list the people to whom you give permission to collect your child.
 Please let us know of any changes to collection arrangements.